Title: | Score Matching Estimation by Automatic Differentiation |

 Tapes of the Hessian and gradient offset are created using

-and tapeGradOffset()
+and tape_gradoffset()

 respectively.